 Hi, my name is Daniel P. Borbolla and I’m President and CEO of B&FPS.

-This may sound a bit odd, but digital marketing saved me from having a miserable professional life.
+This may sound a bit odd, but digital marketing saved me from a miserable professional life.
 How, you may ask?

 It all happened back in 2004 when I realized the impact Web 2.0 would have in terms of newly-added functionality, interactivity and usability for websites, and how that would impact business moving forward.

-I’ve always had a love for brand marketing and buyer psychology, so when digital marketing became a reality, I knew I had found my calling and wanted to jump right in.
-However, I was faced with the risky decision of leaving behind a secure government position and essentially hitting the reset button on my “career” up until that point.
+I’ve always had a love for brand marketing and web design, so when digital marketing became a reality, I knew I had found my calling and immediately wanted to jump right in.
+At the same time, I was faced with the very risky decision of leaving behind a very boring (but secure) government position and essentially hitting the reset button on my “career” up until that point.

-With my wife’s blessing, I resigned in December of 2006 and spent the next 7 years learning and working my way towards opening my own digital marketing firm where I go on to develop custom digital marketing strategies for my clients and execute on their behalf.
+With my wife’s blessing, I resigned in December of 2006 and spent the next seven grueling years working and learning my way towards one day being able to open my own firm where I’d go on to develop comprehensive digital marketing strategies and execute on my clients’ behalf.